nrz/ylikuutio/README.md

 * multiple scenes in the same `Universe` (`activate` console command)
 * option for wireframe models (`set wireframe true`, `set wireframe false`)
 * GPGPU using `yli::ontology::ComputeTask` class (see also [Skrolli 2019.2](https://skrolli.fi/numerot/2019-2/) for an article in Finnish).
+* full support for different keyboard layouts in console
+* audio with SDL.

 ## Future developments underway
-* audio with Steam Audio.
+* 3D audio with Steam Audio.
-* full support for different keyboard layouts in console
 * custom keyboard mappings
 * command to read console command input from file
 * command to record gameplay